zeux/zeux.github.io/about.md

 ## Projects

-I'm also working on a wide variety of open-source projects, most of which are hosted [on GitHub](https://github.com/zeux/).
+I'm working on a wide variety of open-source projects, most of which are hosted [on GitHub](https://github.com/zeux/).
 Here's a short selection:

 ### pugixml